steadybit/advice-kit/docs/weakspot-api.md

 ## Index Response

-As the name implies, this is the root of a weakspot provider and returns a list of supported weakspots.
+As the name implies, this is the root of a weakspot provider and returns a list of supported Weakspots.
 Or, more specifically, HTTP endpoints that the agent should call to learn more about them.

 This endpoint needs to be [registered with Steadybit agents](./weakspot-registration.md).